popany/notes/c_cpp/libs/grpc/Documentation/What_is_gRPC/Introduction_to_gRPC.md

 You define gRPC services in ordinary proto files, with RPC method parameters and return types specified as protocol buffer messages:

+    // The greeter service definition.
+    service Greeter {
+      // Sends a greeting
+      rpc SayHello (HelloRequest) returns (HelloReply) {}
+    }

+    // The request message containing the user's name. message HelloRequest {
+      string name = 1;
+    }

+    // The response message containing the greetings message HelloReply {
+      string message = 1;
+    }

+gRPC uses `protoc` with a special gRPC plugin to generate code from your proto file: you get generated gRPC client and server code, as well as the regular protocol buffer code for populating, serializing, and retrieving your message types.
+You’ll see an example of this below.

+To learn more about protocol buffers, including how to install `protoc` with the gRPC plugin in your chosen language, see the [protocol buffers documentation](https://developers.google.com/protocol-buffers/docs/overview).

+## Protocol buffer versions

+While [protocol buffers](https://developers.google.com/protocol-buffers/docs/overview) have been available to open source users for some time, most examples from this site use protocol buffers version 3 (proto3), which has a slightly simplified syntax, some useful new features, and supports more languages.
+Proto3 is currently available in Java, C++, Dart, Python, Objective-C, C#, a lite-runtime (Android Java), Ruby, and JavaScript from the protocol buffers GitHub repo, as well as a Go language generator from the golang/protobuf GitHub repo, with more languages in development.
+You can find out more in the proto3 language guide and the reference documentation available for each language.
+The reference documentation also includes a formal specification for the .proto file format.

+In general, while you can use proto2 (the current default protocol buffers version), we recommend that you use proto3 with gRPC as it lets you use the full range of gRPC-supported languages, as well as avoiding compatibility issues with proto2 clients talking to proto3 servers and vice versa.